automationsaan/aws_project/README.md

 # AWS DevOps Project

-This project provisions a complete DevOps environment on AWS using Infrastructure as Code and automation tools.
+This project provisions a complete DevOps and Kubernetes environment on AWS using Infrastructure as Code and automation tools.
 It includes:
 - A custom VPC with public subnets
 - EC2 instances for Jenkins master, Jenkins build slave, and an Ansible server
 - Security groups for secure access
-- Automated setup of Jenkins, Java, Maven, and Docker using Ansible
+- Automated setup of Jenkins, Java, Maven, Docker, kubectl, and AWS CLI using Ansible
+- An Amazon EKS (Elastic Kubernetes Service) cluster with autoscaling node groups
+- Kubernetes cluster management and integration with Jenkins CI/CD pipelines

 ## Tools and Technologies Used
-- **Terraform**: Infrastructure as Code for AWS resources (VPC, subnets, EC2, security groups, etc.)
+- **Terraform**: Infrastructure as Code for AWS resources (VPC, subnets, EC2, security groups, EKS clusters, node groups, etc.)
-- **Ansible**: Configuration management and automation for provisioning Jenkins, Java, Maven, and Docker
+- **Ansible**: Configuration management and automation for provisioning Jenkins, Java, Maven, Docker, kubectl, and AWS CLI
 - **Jenkins**: Continuous Integration/Continuous Deployment (CI/CD) server
 - **Maven**: Build automation tool for Java projects
 - **Docker**: Containerization platform
+- **Kubernetes**: Container orchestration platform for deploying and managing applications
+- **Amazon EKS**: Managed Kubernetes service on AWS, including cluster and autoscaling node group provisioning
+- **AWS CLI**: Command-line interface for managing AWS resources and EKS clusters
+- **kubectl**: Kubernetes CLI for managing clusters and workloads
-- **AWS EC2**: Virtual machines for running Jenkins and Ansible
+- **AWS EC2**: Virtual machines for running Jenkins, Ansible, and other workloads
 - **Ubuntu 22.04+**: Operating system for all instances

 ## Project Structure